newrelic-experimental/vz-newrelic-5g-edge/README.md

 No outputs.
 <!-- END_TF_DOCS -->

-## Building

->[**Optional** - Include this section if users will need to follow specific instructions to build the software from source.
-Be sure to include any third party build dependencies that need to be installed separately.
-Remove this section if it's not needed.]

-## Testing

->[**Optional** - Include instructions on how to run tests if we include tests with the codebase.
-Remove this section if it's not needed.]

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
 Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads here: